ecasglez/FortranUtilities/README.md

 ## Compilation

-1. Check that you have cmake version 3.10 or newer, and a Fortran compiler compatible with Fortran 2008.
+1. Check that you have cmake version 3.10 or newer, a Fortran compiler compatible with Fortran 2008, and a C++ compiler compatible with C++17.
 2. Download the files and enter directory FortranUtilities.
 Then create a build directory and enter that directory:
    ```
    mkdir build